Skip to content

 These rules are embedded in the agent’s operational memory as “TRAP” entries — high-priority patterns that get loaded on every session to prevent repeat failures.

-Autonomous task pickup runs on a cron schedule — agents periodically check Jira for available work, evaluate whether they can handle it, and either pick it up or pass.
+Autonomous task pickup started as a cron schedule — agents periodically checked Jira for available work, evaluated whether they could handle it, and either picked it up or passed.
 The optimization challenge: minimize empty polls without missing available work.

 Early implementation ran pickup every 15 minutes.
 In practice, new tickets appear a few times per day, not a few times per hour.
 That means 90%+ of pickup cron runs found nothing to do — but each one still consumed API tokens to query Jira, evaluate the empty result, and report “nothing found.”

-• Available work gets picked up within 30-45 minutes on average
+• Available work gets picked up within a predictable window

-• Token burn from empty polls drops by 75% vs. the 15-minute schedule
+• Token burn from empty polls drops substantially vs. the 15-minute schedule

 • Staggering prevents both agents from evaluating the same ticket simultaneously

-The pickup cron payload itself was optimized to reduce token usage on empty results:
+The pickup payload itself was optimized to reduce token usage on empty results:

 payload: